In Burkina Faso, voters left voiceless amid escalating violence

 Ethnic and religious tensions have increased, pulling at the seams of once-peaceful communities.
 Over one million people - one in 20 - have been displaced.

-At least 400,000 people, or nearly 7% of the electorate, will be unable to cast their votes on Sunday, official data show, because they cannot access voting locations.
+At least 400,000 people - nearly 7% of the electorate - will be unable to cast their votes on Sunday, official data show, because they cannot access voting locations.
 Polling stations will not open in hundreds of villages because of the threat of violence.
-In addition, an unknown number of people like Sawadogo who do not have identity documents will also have no vote.
+In addition, an unknown number of people like Sawadogo who have no identity documents will also have no vote.

 President Roch Marc Kabore is seeking a second term but analysts say it will be tight.
 He promised development and prosperity, but violence reigns.